Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

 }
 ```

-Now fields can even be switched from Hot to Cold or vice-versa without having to change the code!
-This can be decided based on the target platform.
+Now fields can even be switched (for example based on the target platform) from Hot to Cold or vice-versa without having to change the code!

 ## 12.10 Pointer to struct
 See *12.5_pointer_to_struct.jai*: